 You have to understand your numbers in business in order to survive but which numbers mean the most when it comes to decision making and the role of the middle man.
-This is part 5 in my series of blogs on how we can learn so much for business in general from the Dairy Industry.
+This is part five in my series of blogs on how we can learn so much for business in general from the dairy industry.

 As outlined in my previous blogs, knowing your market and the roles of the middleman the end customer will increase your business self-confidence.
 Now I’m going to add to this by beginning to understand the numbers that underpin your business health.

 Most markets are cyclical, and, even though markets go up and down over time, sitting around and waiting for the market to return to profit is a bad idea (unless you can still make a small profit or break even – but the risk is great).
 The problem is that you don’t know how long it’s going to take for profits to return and whether you will last that long.
 Keep in mind that it’s in others best interest (e.g. Fonterra) to be positive to avoid any ‘panic’.
 Therefore it’s not uncommon to hear lots of positive talk but not see any real action.
 Relying on what they say without verifying it for yourself (from independent sources) is a bad idea.

 The only way a market can go up (when it’s currently down) is if supply drops or demand increases.
 A drop in supply can only happen if enough people leave the market (sell up or are forced to wind up, liquidate or go bankrupt).
 Demand only increases with the development of new markets or products based on what you sell.
 This will take time if your market is global.
 And whatever you do personally isn’t likely to change a global market with thousands of businesses.
 You need enough businesses to collectively change to start changing an entire market.

 We’ve seen some business owners decide to increase their product range when times are tough in order to try and sell more.
 It can be surprising to find out, that selling more can be just as bad as walking a tight rope without a safety net.
 It’s going to hurt if you fall.